Building Bridges North-South

 What will come next?

-We are discerning that together as we proceed… together.
+We continue to discern that together as we proceed… together.
 This is the way of synodality: meet, listen for understanding, discern a shared vision of the present, and walk forward together toward a common future.
-Right now, concretely, we’re continuing to accompany students who participated in the spring event as they pursue some of the projects they proposed to Pope Francis.
-Also, we are advising university leaders in Europe, Asia, and Africa as they pursue events analogous to our Feb.
-24 event with Pope Francis (“synodal encounters of students across borders”) on their continents.
+Right now, concretely, we’ve launched the Building Bridges Initiative.
+Through this Initiative we are organizing university leaders in other regions around the global to create similar opportunities for students and Pope Francis.
+Building Bridges Across Africa occurred in November 2022 and Building Bridges Across South Asia is taking place in September 2023.
 Also, we’re building out undergraduate and graduate courses that will take place simultaneously in universities across North, Central, and South America (the first in Spring 2023), linking together all the students in new ways and thereby integrating diverse voices and visions into their course experiences.
 Finally, using the support and network we’ve created, we are connecting Pope Francis and other leaders in the Vatican to the incredible work already being done according to his vision and which may benefit from his engagement.

 What a transformative experience!
 We sought to serve our University community by engaging the Synod process.
 This evolved away from a discussion about synodality to become an act of synodality that centered relationships among students from across the Western hemisphere.
 When presented with our activity, Pope Francis saw his own desires coming to life in them and agreed to participate by meeting with the students.
 What an honor for him to pop in on one of our meetings and get to know a few of the students!
 He stayed up late, listened, took notes, and called the students by name as he responded to them.
 This is his example of the type of leadership he expects from church leaders, lay and ordained and at every level of the ecclesial community.
 Not long after this, he invited us to do more and to meet with him.
 Now, new possibilities we hadn’t dared to imagine just six months ago are on the horizon.